raiden-network/spec/service_contracts.rst

 States
 ------------

-1. Before the deployment transaction, the address of ServiceRegistry has no code, and zero nonce.
-The address might already control some ETH or tokens (which nobody can take out).
-2. During the deployment transaction, ServiceRegistry can be already called by other contracts that are invoked by the constructor of ServiceRegistry.
-3. After the deployment transaction a ServiceRegistry has the following entries in its state.
+During and after the deployment, a ServiceRegistry has the following entries in its state.

    a. ``controller`` the address that can change some parameters of ServiceRegistry
    b. ``set_price`` last recorded price